-The Strathfield Local Government Area contains an extensive bicycle and walking path network.
+The Strathfield Local Government Area contains a historic regional cycle and walking route, the Bay to Bay path.

 Bay to Bay Cycle and Walkway